yikun-19/Murphi_LS/Readme.md

 ### BFS, DFS, BeFs and LS for typical target states

+To observe the verification efficiency of currently available algorithms for protocol instances with different scales and designs, we run the following four algorithms on typical protocols with different numbers of nodes: BFS(Breadth-First-Search), DFS(Depth-First-Search), BeFS(Best-First-Search), LS(Local-Search).
+These algorithms can be easily invoked by adding optional commands(-vbfs/-dfs/-befs/-localsearch).

+We implemented the calling process of this experiment in /test/main.py, and users can easily reproduce the results by running this script.

 | Protocol | Node     | BFS      | DFS      | BeFS     | LS       |
 | -------- | -------- | -------- | -------- | -------- | -------- |